 I decided to try to use a prompt to introduce the idea of exponent laws.
 In the past I always guided students by having them expand 67 x 64 into repeated multiplication and then back into a single power.
 Then we would draw a conclusion and state the rule.
-After viewing this website and using a couple of prompts I wondered if using a prompt would be more effective.
-So I gave my class, seated in groups, the prompt above.

 I then had them record their thoughts using the following questions: